-A.M.
-Best monitors the solvency and risk profile of most of the US and global insurance market and has made scenario testing a point of emphasis in its ratings evaluations.
-A.M.
-Best has put the task of selecting and defining relevant scenarios onto the management teams of each company, with the goal of reflecting probable and impactful potential exposures and aligning action plans around exposure outside the company's risk appetite.
+AM Best monitors the solvency and risk profile of most of the U.S. and global insurance market and has made scenario testing a point of emphasis in its ratings evaluations.
+AM Best has put the task of selecting and defining relevant scenarios onto the management teams of each company, with the goal of reflecting probable and impactful potential exposures and aligning action plans around exposure outside the company's risk appetite.

-Regulators in 15 states have begun asking companies to provide enhanced disclosures around climate exposure.
+Regulators in 14 states have begun asking companies to provide enhanced disclosures around climate exposure through the revised NAIC Climate Risk Disclosure Survey.
+And the NAIC's Climate and Resiliency (EX) Task Force Solvency Workstream has been reviewing approaches to scenario analysis and has several items out for referral to other NAIC groups.
+Regulators are considering whether/how to revise the ways they may review scenarios as well as their existing risk assessment and solvency tools.
 Additionally, in some cases, boards of directors are reaching out to management for information on risk mitigation strategies across specific areas of interest.
-Public stock companies must disclose key risks and emerging threats they are monitoring, and equity analysts will ask questions on facets of the market that may present risk to future performance.
+Public stock companies must disclose key risks and emerging threats they are monitoring, and equity analysts are expected to ask questions on facets of the market that may present risk to future performance.

 Inflation concern is an increasingly frequent topic raised in investor analyst calls and public communications.
-Disclosures collected from 35 US regional and national publicly traded P&C companies are shown below.
+Disclosures collected from 35 U.S. regional and national publicly traded property/casualty companies are shown below.
 Inflation remained a major issue through the end of 2021 and into 2022.
 In the beginning of 2022, investment returns started to gain traction, whereas they were not mentioned much before then.
 Concerns around volatility and claims have started to taper off.

-Based on the above data trends and feedback from a range of sources, we selected five scenarios, which are described in detail in their respective sections in this report.
-As the road ahead remains uncertain for insurers, NAMIC and Guy Carpenter will continue to develop relevant and impactful scenario tests and provide detailed company-level results of the tests to NAMIC member companies.
+Based on the above data trends and NAMIC member feedback, we selected five scenarios, which are described in their respective sections in this report.
+As the road ahead remains uncertain for insurers, Guy Carpenter plans to continue to develop relevant and impactful scenario tests and provide detailed company-level results of the tests to NAMIC member companies.